awanlin/backstage-techdocs-demo/docs/index.md

 Current examples:

+- [General](./examples/general.md): this showcases some general Markdown examples
+- [Lists](./examples/lists.md): this showcases how to setup your lists in TechDocs
+- [Extensions](./examples/extensions.md): this showcases some of the extensions included
+- [Code](./examples/code.md): this shows some example of code blocks in use
 - [iframe](./examples/iframe.md): this shows how you can use an iframe in your TechDocs
-- [Lists](./examples/lists.md): this showcases how to setup your lists in TechDocs
+-